-Looking for a quick but fun-filled trip?
+Whether you’re looking for a quick fun-filled trip or a week-long getaway, we’ve got tons of fun in store at Fairfield Bay!
 Visit the following sites at Fairfield Bay and be amazed.

 Ozark Folk Center

 Take a trip into pioneering days with crafts, music and herblore well preserved in this cultural mecca.

 America’s first wild river, the 150 mile long Buffalo River was the first river to become designated as a national river.
 Marvel at the 100’ high bluffs, beautiful twists and turns.

 Explore an enchanting and beautiful glimpse into the underground world of Blanchard Springs.